thehelpfultipper/gac-package/README.md

 # Run gac (uses Ollama by default, falls back to heuristic if unavailable)
 gac

 # That's it!
-Choose from 3 AI-generated options
+Choose an option, edit if needed, and commit.
 ```

 ## Features